mrenyard/RAMP/www/assets/func/docs/intro.md

-**Written originally to complement The RAMP platform with frontend interactive, immersive and dynamic content, through the use of The RAMP's serverside Hijax-centric Platform.
+**Written originally to complement The RAMP platform with frontend interactive, immersive and dynamic content, through the use of RAMP's serverside Hijax-centric Platform.
 FUNC.js brings a range of Javascript (ECMAScript) modules that are capable of enhancing your web DOM.**

  * @author Matt Renyard (twitter: @mrenyard)
- * @package func.core
+ * @package func

 GETTING STARTED WITH FUNC
 --------------------------------------------------